ryanmio/kenya-nigeria-prep-hallucination-audit/docs/trace_of_claims.md

 > At the systems level, AI could enable efficient resource planning and better decision making.
 Programme managers can analyse large-scale datasets to forecast medication stock, generate culturally tailored advice, identify geographical hotspots, improve outreach approaches, and refine training and resource allocation.

-The Lancet Comment does not cite the Audere white paper for this claim, and instead cites Balzer et al's [*Machine learning to identify persons at high-risk of human immunodeficiency virus acquisition in rural Kenya and Uganda*](../source_materials/ciz1096.pdf), which does not support the claim.
-Revealingly, the claim appears to lift exact text from the Audere white paper, as discussed below.
+The Lancet Comment does not cite the Audere white paper for this statement, instead referencing Balzer et al.'s [*Machine learning to identify persons at high-risk of human immunodeficiency virus acquisition in rural Kenya and Uganda*](../source_materials/ciz1096.pdf), which, on our reading, does not appear to support the claim.

 ### 2. Audere White Paper
 [Artificial intelligence to enhance HIV prevention in age of disruptions](https://static1.squarespace.com/static/64ff6a6dd00b77132a60f99b/t/681ccce37331774ae0b52d42/1746717923752/Leveraging+AI+to+enhance+HIV+prevention.pdf)